cloudcodger/dns/roles/bind9_servers/README.md

   When set, this designates the zone as `type forward;` and `forward only;`.
   Takes precedence over `primaries` if both are set.
 - `negative_cache_ttl` - Override `bind9_servers_zone_default_negative_cache_ttl` for the zone.
-- `ns` - Override `groups[bind9_servers_group]` for the NS records for the zone.
+- `ns` - Override `ansible_play_batch` for the NS records for the zone.
   This allows a specific list of host names or FQDNs to be provided for each zone.
-  It can be used to not list the primary name server in the NS records or to specify one of more load balancers for the NS records.
+  It can be used to not list the primary name server in the NS records or to specify one or more load balancers for the NS records.
 - `primaries` - A list of IP addresses from which to transfer zone data.
   When set, this designates the zone as `type secondary;`.
   Ignored, if `forwarders` is also set.